soxueren/atsd/administration/restarting.md

 #### Start ATSD

-Start ATSD, if `jps` shows that no ATSD process is running:
+Start ATSD, if `jps` shows that no ATSD processes are running:

 ```sh
 /opt/atsd/bin/atsd-tsd.sh start